iggredible/Learn-Vim/ch25_vimscript_equalities_conditionals_and_loops.md

 metaDescription: "Equalities, Conditionals, and Loops"
 ---

-In this chapter, you will learn how to do equalities, conditionals, and loops using the data types you learned in the previous chapter.
+In this chapter, you will learn about equalities, conditionals, and loops using the data types you learned in the previous chapter.

 ## Equalities (Logical Operators)